 A native of Owensboro, KY., Jones had a standout career at Apollo High School in Owensboro before playing the point guard position for Virginia from 1978-82.
 His father Bob Jones was the head coach at Kentucky Wesleyan from 1972-1980, winning the 1973 NCAA Division II national title.

 As a four-year starter for the Cavaliers, Jones was known as a leader and prolific passer.
 With Jones directing the potent offense, UVA compiled an overall record of 102-28 (.785) while leading the Cavaliers to two NCAA and two NIT tournaments.
 Virginia captured the 1980 NIT title and advanced to the NCAA Final Four in 1981.

 Jones finished his career as Virginia's all-time assist leader (598) while also setting the single-season record with 200 assists during the 1979-80 season.
 Later, he saw both of those records eclipsed by his own player, John Crotty.
 Jones served as team captain as a senior during the 1981-82 season and played in 129 games during his career.
 During that time he averaged 6.6 points and 4.6 assists per game while shooting 52.2 percent from the field and 74.3 percent from the free-throw line.
 Jones was selected in the fourth round of the 1982 NBA draft by the Indiana Pacers.

-Jones is married to the former Danielle Decker of Virginia Beach and is the father of three children, Meghann, Madison Perry, and Jeffrey Rober who is a member of the University of Virginia basketball squad.
-He graduated from the University of Virginia in 1982 with a bachelor of science degree in psychology.
-Jones is currently second vice-president of the NABC.
+Jones is married to the former Danielle Decker of Virginia Beach and is the father of three children, Meghann, Madison Perry, and Jeffrey Robert.
+Jones graduated from the University of Virginia in 1982 with a bachelor of science degree in psychology.
+Jones is a Past President (2016-17) of the NABC.